 Environmental policy, policy implementation, sustainable communities, political science

-Daniel A. Mazmanian is a professor at the USC Sol Price School of Public Policy and the research director of the USC Schwarzenegger Institute for State and Global Policy.
+Daniel A. Mazmanian is a professor at the USC Sol Price School of Public Policy.
 He served as the school’s Ione L. Piper Dean and Professor from 2000-2005.
 Before coming to USC, he served as dean of the School of Natural Resources and Environment at the University of Michigan.
 He has been a member of the Board of Trustees of the John Randolph Haynes and Dora Haynes Foundation since 1994.

 Professor Mazmanian is a widely published scholar in the field of policy implementation and environmental policy.
 His current research focuses on climate change policy.
 He is recipient of the Aaron Wildavsky Enduring Contribution Award from the American Political Science Association and the Thomas R. Dye Service Award from the Policy Studies Organization.